William Day

 • Heytex v Unity Trade Capital [2022] EWHC 2488 (Ch) – acting for claimant in dispute over international letter of credit arrangements and alleged exclusion of UCP 600 terms.

-• Tillman v Lloyds Bank and Better Capital (Commercial Court, settled) – defending Lloyds Banks in £150m claim by the former owner of the high street chain Jaeger arising from the circumstances of its administration.
+• Tillman v Lloyds Bank and Better Capital (Commercial Court, settled) – defending Lloyds Bank in £150m claim by the former owner of the high street chain Jaeger arising from the circumstances of its administration.

 • AB Insolvency v Deutsche Bank (Central London County Court, settled before appeal to Chancery Division) – appeared for Deutsche Bank at trial in commission claim arising from hire of senior executive (unreported but see here).